pottekkat/personal-website/content/posts/twentysomethings.md

 The bottom line is that there will always be choices and confusion.
 It is unreasonable to think that you will pick a path when you are 21 and will forever be interested in following it.

 You have been reading this for around 10 minutes.
-Take a break and listen to this [popular Malayalam song](https://www.youtube.com/watch?v=nkDRDlCOqwQ) where the protagonist pleads with the gods to help alleviate his confusion.
+Take a break and listen to this [popular Malayalam song](https://www.youtube.com/watch?v=nkDRDlCOqwQ) where the protagonist pleads with the gods to help alleviate his confusion (totally reasonable).

 ## Money Buys Time